ainvaltin/exerr/README.md

 passed up to the caller context is added to it using `fmt.Errorf`.
 This additional context makes it usually easy enough to follow the error path from the know location where it was logged down to the error site.
-Still there are developers who would like to have stack trace of error.
+Still there are developers who would like to have stack trace of the error.

-Errors created by this library (ie `exerr.New` and `exerr.Errorf`) also record the source code location so that stack trace can be logged when logging the error.
+Errors created by this library (ie `exerr.New` and `exerr.Errorf`) capture the source code location so that stack trace can be logged when logging the error.